raarnout/web-scraper/README.md

 # H1
 web-scraper

-This tool scrapes a persons portfolio from IMDB and saves it as a JSON-file so it can be used
+This tool scrapes a persons portfolio from IMDB and saves it as a JSON-file so it can be used as static data for portfolio websites.